chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 If a server uses PAKE authentication, then it MUST NOT send an extension of type `key_share`, `pre_shared_key`, or `early_data`.

-Use of PAKE authenication is not compatible with standard certificate-based authentication of both clients and servers.
+Use of PAKE authentication is not compatible with standard certificate-based authentication of both clients and servers.
 If use of a PAKE is negotiated, then servers MUST NOT include a Certificate or CertificateRequest message in the handshake.